-Five Learning Assistants have been assigned to this course, who can help you with conceptual material as well as your problem solving skills.
-These are undergraduate students who have taken this course recently (and have done well in the course).
+Five Learning Assistants have been assigned to this course; they can help you with conceptual material as well as your problem solving skills.
+These are undergraduate students who have taken this course recently (and have done pretty well in the course).
 They will organize special learning sessions for small groups of students several times a week.
 You will have to sign up for these sessions ahead of time if you wish to take advantage of this opportunity.
 It is strongly recommended that you attend at least some of these sessions.
-As an incentive, extra credit worth 2% will be given as bonus to those who attend at least two Learning Assistant sessions over the semester.
+As an incentive, extra credit worth (2% of grade per session) will be given as bonus in the following exam to those who attend Learning Assistant sessions.
 You will receive emails for further information on the schedule of these sessions.